awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssmcontacts-contact.md

 # AWS::SSMContacts::Contact<a name="aws-resource-ssmcontacts-contact"></a>

-The `AWS::SSMContacts::Contact` resource specifies a contact\.
-Incident Manager Contacts are a subset of actions and data types that you can use for managing responder engagement and interaction\.
+The `AWS::SSMContacts::Contact` resource specifies a contact or escalation plan\.
+Incident Manager contacts are a subset of actions and data types that you can use for managing responder engagement and interaction\.

 ## Syntax<a name="aws-resource-ssmcontacts-contact-syntax"></a>